Energy efficiency requirements in private rented homes

 - are legally required to have an Energy Performance Certificate (EPC)

-For the avoidance of doubt, this means that where a domestic private rented property meets these two conditions, it will be covered by the Regulations, irrespective of property type, length of tenancy, location, listed status, property size or any other characteristic.
-Conversely, where a property is let on a relevant tenancy type but is not legally required to have an EPC, or if it is required to have an EPC but is not let on a relevant tenancy, that property will not be covered and will not be required to comply with the Regulations.
+Where a domestic private rented property meets these two conditions, it will be covered by the Regulations, irrespective of property type, length of tenancy, location, listed status, property size or any other characteristic.

 The Government has produced guidance for landlords on how to comply with the minimum energy efficiency standards regulations.